 I wouldn’t call myself a Trekkie or a Trekker.
 However, I would call myself a fan of the Star Trek series.
 I know some terms that complete non-fans wouldn’t likely know (for example, that TOS stands for “The Original Series”) but I wouldn’t do very well on Star Trek trivia.
 Before I get to the movie I think it would help to get some background first:

 I liked the aforementioned original series and watch it even today as it’s now being updated in HD with most of the special effects getting a major face lift.
 It’s never looked better.
 As a kid I watched the animated series.
 I absolutely loved Star Trek: The Next Generation.
 I think it’s the best Star Trek has ever been.
 I never could get into Star Trek: Deep Space Nine.
 I found it wanting and, frankly, I’ve never liked the actor Rene Auberjonois to the point of not watching the series as a result.
+I think that mainly stems from his playing goofy comedic characters on TV earlier in his career.
 It didn’t help that I felt his character was one that was over the top (he played a shape-shifter able to essentially be anything).

 As far as the movies went nothing topped the first film, Star Trek: The Motion Picture.
 It’s not that it was a pantheon of filmmaking—it wasn’t.
 It’s just that it came along at the right time after a long lay-off from TOS and gave us a chance to re-visit old friends with a story that was compelling enough.
 It stuck in my mind as a positive from then on.
 I only liked two of the other films in the entire series.
 The first was Star Trek: The Wrath of Khan which was the follow-up the the first film.
 It was just okay but Ricardo Montalban‘s Khan was noteworthy.
 The second was Star Trek IV: The Journey Home.
 It was old at that point and everyone involved knew it.
 The result was one of the funniest (by design) Trek’s we’ve ever seen along with a pretty decent story.
 The rest of the films you can keep.
 They have some moments but none of them made a decent enough dent for me to care.